yishitys/ECE.GY-6143-project-stock-volatility/README.md

 ## Project Overview

-This project aims to predict whether a stock will experience significant volatility within the next hour based on discussion volume on social media platforms (Reddit and Stocktwits).
+This project aims to predict whether a stock will experience significant volatility within the next hour based on discussion volume on social media platforms (Reddit).
 Unlike sentiment analysis approaches, we focus solely on the **volume** of discussions and use **text embeddings** to capture semantic information from posts.

 **Course**: ECE.GY 6143 - Machine Learning
 **Team Members**: Yishi Tang, Yuxin